Back

 Spaces

-Coworking area
+Coworking Room

 Calls allowed

-A designed indoor coworking area set in a stone-walled room of the rural house.
-Features a shared worktable with adjustable office chairs with armrests.
-Natural light comes through a window.
+A bright, dedicated coworking room set against stone walls, featuring a large shared table with teal velvet chairs with armrests.
+Natural light comes through a large window.
+Power strips are available on the table.
+Powered by Starlink for speeds up to 100 Mbps.
 Open to external members from 8am to 7pm, Monday to Friday.

 Call room